Lease Administration Best Practices – Part 2: Encumbered Space

 Always Defer to the Lease

 As with any option or encumbrance, when working with superior and subordinate rights, always defer to the language in the lease for guidance.
-An abstract is a summary of a right, but for these type of details, the lease is the final word.
+An abstract is a summary of a right, but for these types of details, the lease is the final word.

 Then, when it comes time to lease an encumbered space where superior and subordinate rights are involved, follow the process laid out in the lease.
 Send all required notices and communications to all required parties.
 Save copies of all documents in your lease files to confirm that you offered the space, should this ever come into question.

-Next: Letters of Credit and Storage Revenue
+Next: Letters of Credit and Storage

 That’s our look at encumbered space.
 We hope the information, insights and best practices we’ve shared were helpful.
 Next in our series on lease administration best practices, we’ll cover letters of credit and storage, two often overlooked subjects that can have a surprising impact on a building’s profits.